nus-cs2113-AY2021S2/tp/docs/team/fsgmhoward.md

 Patient Manager is a _Command Line Interface_ (CLI) application for **_general practitioners_** (GP)
 who work in polyclinics to manage their patient list.

-I, together with my teammates, developed this application as a team project for CS2113T module of NUS.
+I, together with my teammates, developed this application as a team project for the CS2113T module in NUS.
-This project aimed to develop a program targeting a current problem using Java with Object-oriented programming as model.
+This project aimed to develop a program targeting a current problem using Java with Object-oriented programming as the model.

 The entire development cycle, excluding the planning stage which consists of a few weeks before actual development, includes three iterations.
 Iteration v1.0 is the minimum viable product, and v2.0 is the